kasbah-framework/kasbah-core/README.md

 The services provided by the core are:

- * **ContentTreeService** *Kasbah.Core.ContentTree* provides an interface for interacting with the core datastore that holds the current tree structure along with all versions of data stored in the tree
+ * **TreeService** *Kasbah.Core.Tree* provides an interface for interacting with the core datastore that holds the current tree structure along with all versions of data stored in the tree
  * **IndexService** *Kasbah.Core.Index* provides an interface for searching the currently active node data
  * **EventService** *Kasbah.Core.Events* provides a messaging bus for communication throughout the system
  * **ContentBroker** *Kasbah.Core.ContentBroker* ties all the core services together